 Why?
 Because the flashing is nonporous.
 How in the world would I remove their clay pieces without damaging a detail?
 The clay was wet and sealed like a prom kiss to the shiny metal plate.

 The last thing I wanted was to break all their hearts – literally!

 I texted my friend Lisa from Duncan Ceramics (my ceramics guardian angel) and she quickly replied to inform me the flashing would act as a suction… as the clay dried it, would crack.
 Like that scene in Titanic when the ship’s architect say “This boat is made of steel.
 I assure you, it will sink.”

 Her advice: Remove them from the metal flashing immediately!

 Crap!
 I thought.
 How?
 Oh lawd.
 This would not be an easy feat.
 I whispered at least a gazillion Hail Marys because I would have to secretly (after everyone left) semi-manhandle each of these hearts to pry them up away from the flashing base and gingerly transfer them to the drying rack.

-I cut a long piece of wire and strategically wrapped it around each hand and as Emily (my studio’s co-owner) held down the flashing base, I went in like a surgeon and slid the wire underneath each clay heart from bottom to top to break the seal of the clay from the metal.
+I cut a long piece of wire and strategically wrapped it around each hand and held down the flashing base, I went in like a surgeon and slid the wire underneath each clay heart from bottom to top to break the seal of the clay from the metal.